Equipartition of a segment: Proof of Lemma

+could be obtained as a signed distance function, as in the proof of Lemma \ref{lemma:two-definitions}.
+Whenever $\psi(I, y) = 0$, the pair $(I,y)$ is in $Z$ and corresponds to some $(I,\xi,y)\in S$.
+By the definition of $S$, $\xi$ provides a labeled partition of $I$ into $p$ segments $I_1,\ldots, I_p$ satisfying

-may be obtained as a signed distance function.
-But we need to ensure that $\psi([a,a],y)\equiv y$ for all $y$, which may be not true for the signed distance function obtained from the proof of Lemma \ref{lemma:two-definitions}.
-We are going to fix it, the following ending of the proof is different from the argument in the proof of \cite[Lemma 4.2]{aak2018}.
+But we also need to ensure that $\psi([a,a],y)\equiv y$ for all $y$, which may be not true for the signed distance function obtained from the proof of Lemma \ref{lemma:two-definitions}.
+We had no such difficulty in the proof of \cite[Lemma 4.2]{aak2018} and the need to overcome it here is essentially what makes this proof different.

-Put for brevity $\mathcal I' = \{[a,a]\ |\ a\in [0,1]\}$.
+Put for brevity $\mathcal I' = \{[a,a]\ |\ a\in [0,1]\} \subset\mathcal I$.
 Examining our construction of $S$ and $Z$ in case of a degenerate segment (which may only be partitioned into degenerate segments) and using the fact that $\phi([a,a],y)\equiv y$ for all $y$, we see that